Ethics & Technology

 Banner-ethiek-en-technologie_in_de_zorg.jpg

-Information technology is constantly present in daily life.
-What does it mean to be human in a technological environment that constantly exerts influence and is never ‘off’?
-How does that influence our thinking, feeling, choosing and acting?
+Technology is ubiquitous in daily life.
+What does it mean to be human in a technological environment that constantly exerts its influence and never switches off?
+How does this influence our thinking, feeling, choosing and acting?
 How can citizens, governments, institutions and companies adopt a responsible attitude in this force field and respect public values?

 Read more